skalenetwork/erc1820-predeployed/README.md

-# ERC1820Registry Predeployed
+# ERC1820 Predeployed

 ## Description

-Predeployed ERC1820 Pseudo-introspection Registry Contract.
+Predeployed ERC1820Registry contract.
 Defines a universal registry smart contract where any address (contract or regular account) can register which interface it supports and which smart contract is responsible for its implementation.

 ## Predeployed mode